neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 since those libs will not be emulated, just used the armhf/arm64 counterpart ones.

 ### Latest wine development
-it's developing a SySwow64 system to execute x86 apps on pure x86_64 platforms without multiarch (on linux x86_64 they still need multiarch to run x86 apps), Beucause of that, newer BOx64 developement will allow, alongside this wine development, to execute x86 windows apps without multiarch, neither box86, making the all thing a lot simpler, but that's not ready today.
+WINEHQ team is developing a SySwow64 system to execute x86 apps on pure x86_64 platforms without multiarch (on linux x86_64 they still need multiarch to run x86 apps), Beucause of that, newer BOx64 developement will allow, alongside this wine development, to execute x86 windows apps without multiarch, neither box86, making the all thing a lot simpler, but that's not ready today.